Zampilled/LLMarkdownDocs/README.md

 ## TLDR

-If you're just looking for the best docs I was able to make look under examples/deepseek-r1.md
+**If you're just looking for the best docs I was able to make look under examples/deepseek-r1:7b.md .**
+Despite not being the biggest model I used it had the best output

 It can also technically be adapted for any npm package though I haven't tried that feel free to!
 Also, custom doc structures and any ollama model can be used with it!